ControlSystemStudio/org.csstudio.ess.product/README.md

 - Select the currently checked **_Target definition_** and press the **_Edit…_** button,
 - Select the **_Content_** tab in the **_Edit Target Definition_** dialog, then uncheck the second copy of each duplicated plug-in or the one with a lower version number,
 - Press **_Finish_**, then **_Apply_** and **_OK_**.

+Note that when a new library/plug-in is added to the application, it will result unchecked in the **_Target Platform_**, thus requiring it to me manually checked in the **_Edit Target Definition_** dialog.